-ALRT's proposed fee structure is shown in chart the above.
+ALRT's proposed fee structure is shown on page 4.
 At those fees, the sale of data developed from up to 18 million patients to the pharmaceutical, pharmacy and health insurer market could potentially generate annual revenue of almost \$8 billion.